As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The physics of the process is the same as the immediate bubble formation in champagne after the bottle opening.
 The difference in pressure lets the gases in a dissolved state form vesicles.

-TIP: Geodes and thundereggs may appear similar at the first glance.
+TIP: Geodes and thundereggs may appear similar at first glance.
 That’s why a lot of misunderstanding occurs in their differentiation.
 Find out more in the article below:

 The 7 Main Differences Between Geode and ThunderEgg